Sulstice/cocktail-shaker/README.md

 `` ` conda config --add channels conda-forge ``\`

-Once the conda-forge channel has been enabled, cocktail_shaker can be installed
+Once the conda-forge channel has been enabled, cocktail-shaker can be installed
 with:

 `` ` conda install ``\`